petershin/liferay-learn/docs/dxp/latest/en/site-building/developer-guide/reference/fragments/fragment-configuration-types-reference.md

 {bdg-secondary}`Available Liferay 7.3+`

-This configuration creates a selector that lets you select one existing piece of content (a web content article, blog entry, or document by default) to include in the fragment.
+This configuration creates a selector for selecting one existing piece of content (a web content article, blog entry, or document by default) to include in the fragment.

 ```json
 {